timmyBeef/hypothetical-taps-trips/README.md

 ```

 #### output
-If trip is a incomplete trips: the column of Finished, DurationSecs, ToStopId is "N/A"
 ```
 Started, Finished, DurationSecs, FromStopId, ToStopId, ChargeAmount, CompanyId, BusID, PAN, Status 22-01-2018 11:00:00, 22-01-2018 12:00:00, 3600, Stop2, Stop3, $5.50, Company1, Bus37, 5500005555555559, Completed